sande88/Openlib/Readme.md

 ## Description

-The OpenLib project is designed to provide a comprehensive and accessible online platform where users can freely browse, read, and review a wide range of books.
+The OpenLib project is designed to provide a comprehensive and accessible online platform where users can freely browse, read, and Upload a wide range of books.
 Our aim is to create an intuitive and user-friendly interface that caters to book enthusiasts, allowing them to explore various genres and authors.
 The platform also incorporates advanced cloud services to ensure seamless performance and scalability.

 ## Technologies Used